fmtlib/fmt/README.rst

 ============ =============== ==================== ==================
 printf                   2.6                   41                 30
 IOStreams               19.4                   92                 70
-C++ Format              46.8                   46                 34
+fmt                     46.8                   46                 34
 tinyformat              64.6                  418                386
 Boost Format           222.8                  990                923
 ============ =============== ==================== ==================

-As you can see, C++ Format has two times less overhead in terms of resulting code size compared to IOStreams and comes pretty close to ``printf``.
+As you can see, fmt has two times less overhead in terms of resulting code size compared to IOStreams and comes pretty close to ``printf``.
 Boost Format has by far the largest overheads.